snaplet/docs-old/docs/tutorials/supabase-integration.md

 CREATE USER snaplet WITH PASSWORD 'a very good password';
 GRANT snaplet_read_all_data TO snaplet;
 ```
 4. **Superuser access** for the development project.
-This can be done in Supabase via Organization > SQL Editor > + New Query and running the query:
+This can be done in Supabase via `Organization > SQL Editor > + New Query` and running this statement:
    `ALTER USER postgres WITH superuser;`

 ### Step 1: Connect your data source